 All of the food Jinx makes is manufactured in the US.
 Jinx works closely with pet food industry professionals ensuring you’re getting the highest quality ingredients for your furry loved ones.

-Jinx dog food ranges start at FRom $30/bag but can go up to $65+ depending on what you order.
+Jinx dog food ranges start at $30/bag but can go up to $65+ depending on what you order.
 Types include kibble, kibble toppers, dental chews, treats, and bundles.
 The price also depends on whether you sign up for a subscription, or order on a one-time basis.